Code360In/katacoda-scenarios-28/hackyourfuture-react/1-components/steps/5-styled/README.md

-# Doing it in style

 Time to use react for doing something useful!

 For these two sessions on React, we will go for the general theme of "recipes".

 We will try and create content like this, as react components: